jalba69/Staxrip_Stuff/Gif_with_Gifski/README.md

-There is another way to do this, mostly the same but instead of selecting the command parameter **ExecutePowershellScript** select **ExecuteScriptFile** and then on the next step you set the path to the **Gif_with_Gifski.ps1** file stored on your computer.
+There is another way to do this, mostly the same but instead of selecting the command parameter **ExecutePowershellCode** select **ExecutePowershellFile** and then on the next step you set the path to the **Gif_with_Gifski.ps1** file stored on your computer.

 ## Settings :
 At the top of the **Gif_with_Gifski.ps1** there is a few things to set ( instructions are also in the script ) :